wordlift/docs/docs/agent-wordlift/workflows/keyword-discovery.md

 Thanks, now analyze the seasonal trends in the US for "aromatherapy".
 ```

-By examining seasonal trends, we can identify peak times for interest in “natural shower gel,” which can help us plan our content marketing efforts more effectively.
+By examining seasonal trends, we can identify peak times for interest in “aromatherapy” which can help us plan our content marketing efforts more effectively.

 ![image](../images/agent-wordlift-keyword-seasonal-trends.png)